ipsusu/ipsuShade/README.md

 1. Click the `gshade-presets` folder if it is not already selected, and scroll down to find the `Ipsusu` folder.

 2. Simply double click any of the `.ini` presets to enable them.
-See <a href="https://github.com/ipsusu/IpsuShade#what-is-ipsushade">here</a> for an explaination of the presets.
+See <a href="https://github.com/ipsusu/IpsuShade#what-is-ipsushade">here</a> for an explanation of the presets.

     - Click the two dots at the top (the "..") to go back to the main folder if you would like to swap to another creator's preset.